 A: Active duty soldiers request TA and enroll in courses online through GoArmyEd.
 Here is the step-by-step procedure:

-A: Air Force airmen must apply for Air Force education assistance benefits through the Air Force itself, not with Abraham Lincoln University.
+A: Air Force airmen must apply for Air Force veterans college benefits through the Air Force itself, not with Abraham Lincoln University.
 The Air Force Portal allows airmen to apply for Air Force TA in six steps:

-A: Here is the application process for obtaining Marines education assistance via Marines Corps Tuition Assistance:
+A: Here is the application process for obtaining Marines education assistance via the Marines Corps Tuition Assistance:

 The military advisors on our Admissions team will provide you with the proper course information and degree plan to enable you to apply for Tuition Assistance with the Coast Guard.